Tuesday, November 26, 2024

 Madani

-Malaysia Madani is a policy framework by Anwar Ibrahim to focus on good governance, sustainable develoment and racial harmony in the areas of economy and finance, legislation, institution, education, community, culture, urban, and rural.
+Malaysia Madani is a policy framework by Anwar to focus on good governance, sustainable development and racial harmony in the areas of economy and finance, legislation, institution, education, community, culture, urban, and rural.

-When the Madani concept was first introduced by Anwar in 1995, it takes the form as civil society.
-Anwar reintroduced the concept in the form of Maqasid As Shariah (higher form of syariah).
+When Madani concept was first introduced by Anwar in 1995, it took the form of civil society.
+The current reintroduction takes the form of Maqasid As Shariah (higher form of syariah).

-Critics described Malaysia Madani as post-Islamism or tendency to resecularise political Islam.
-In a ISEAS publication, Mohd Faizal Musa poser: How is 2.0 different from 1.0?
+Critics of Malaysia Madani associate it to post-Islamism or tendency to resecularise political Islam.
+ISEAS's Mohd Faizal Musa wrote a poser: How is 2.0 different from 1.0?

-After two years, it has reached a pivotal turning point for a more equitable future for Malaysia with inclusive growth in the pursuit for continued stability and progress.
+After two years, it has reached a pivotal turning point towards a more equitable future for inclusivity in the pursuit for growth and continued stability and progress.

-Bridget Welsh commentary on November 23rd commentary in Malaysiakini highlighted the modest Madani electoral swing, tethered alliances, a Madani political cartel taking shape, and personalised power centred on Anwar Ibrahim himself.
+In addition to the economic challenges, Bridget Welsh in her November 23rd Malaysiakini commentary observed the modest Madani electoral swing, tethered alliances, a Madani political cartel taking shape, and personalised power centred on Anwar.

-Through the early part of last week, the Star too highlighted the political aspect of Madani; the need to continue to convince the Malay voters, non-Malay voters, and the critical but unpredictable youth.
+Through the early part of last week, the Star too highlighted three areas of political challenges to the Madani Government; namely Malay voters, non-Malay voters, and youth.

 In last Tuesday November 19th, it highlighted that the rank and file reception to the Barisan-Pakatan partnership is still lukewarm.
 On paper by virtue of GE15 results, the partnership appear formidable and dominant.